Unbeaten UConn joined by UCLA, Texas and South Carolina as No. 1 seeds for women's NCAA Tournament

+Having the top spot in March Madness didn't really matter to Huskies coach Geno Auriemma as he looks to lead the team to another undefeated season with the school's 13th national championship.

+“We have been in that situation before, not that much different than being a No. 2 seed or a No. 1 seed somewhere else,” Auriemma said.
+“I think it is important that we recognize that there are a lot of good teams out there and there are times I felt like we deserved a No. 1 seed based on our wins, our record, who we have beaten and it didn’t pan out that way.
+This year it did.”

-The Huskies (34-0) are looking for their 13th national title and becoming the first team to repeat as champions since the Huskies won four in a row from 2013-16.
-They are joined by UCLA, Texas and South Carolina as the other No. 1 seeds.
+The Huskies (34-0) need six more victories to complete the seventh undefeated season in school history.
+They are trying to become the first team to repeat as champion since the program won four in a row from 2013-16.

+UConn was joined by UCLA, Texas and South Carolina as No. 1 seeds.

+“When you break it all down, in the next three weeks, if we are lucky enough to play all three weeks, you have to beat the best teams,” Auriemma said.
+“It doesn’t matter if you are the 1, 2, 3 or whatever (seed) you are.
+There are some teams in there that we have already played or just recently played.
+Everybody is going in front of the media and say our bracket is the toughest, what our matchups are and it is just pointless.”

 UCLA (31-1) was just behind the Huskies as the second overall seed in the tournament.
-The Bruins have won 25 straight games in dominant fashion with the lone loss this season coming against Texas on a neutral court.
+The Bruins have won 25 straight games in dominant fashion after its lone loss against Texas on a neutral court.

+“The debate was pretty close the whole time between the two teams,” said NCAA selection committee chair Amanda Braun.
+“Went to a committee vote, watched a lot of UCLA and UConn — the vote went to UConn.
+The observable component, the way we watched UConn win throughout the year.
+UCLA did a lot of winning as well.
+The committee felt the observable component gave UConn the edge."

 UCLA reached the Final Four last year before losing to UConn.
 Cori Close’s team ran through the Big Ten and has an experienced group led by center Lauren Betts looking to win the school’s first NCAA championship.